Portable direction finder

 until the location of the transmitter could be determined.

-As the receiver is valve-based, it would consume more power from the
+As the receiver is valve-based, it consumes more power from the

-batteries than a modern receiver would do.
+batteries than a modern one.
 For this reason, the StSG-52

 is operated by a trigger-switch

 that is hidden under the carrying grip.
-This design was used earlier
+This trigger-principle

 Due to its rather limited frequency range (150 kHz to 2.7 MHz),